icinganalysis/icinganalysis.github.io/content/Icing on Cylinders.md

 While such instruments had limitations, the were often the best available technology at the time.
 (There may be a thread in the future devoted to measurements of the icing environment).

+Some typical multicylinder meteorological instruments (from [^3]):
+![Multicyllnder cloud meters used in comparative study at Mount Washington Observatory](/images/naca-tn-2708/figure_1.png)

 ###[NACA-TN-779 “Aerodynamic Heating and Deflection of Drops by an Obstacle in an Airstream in Relation to Aircraft Icing"]({filename}/NACA-TN-779.md)
 >   1. The effect of aerodynamic heating is predictable
 >   2. Water drop impingement on a cylinder is calculated